SivaBarci/ajira-flutter-task/README.md

 # ajira-flutter-task

-Simple app to show albums and post of a user
+Simple app to show albums and posts of a user

+## Download instructions
+**Download and install the app-release.apk file in an android device to use the app**

+### State management
+Used Bloc statemanagement and basic repository pattern